Crimix/ChangedProjectsTaskPlugin/README.md

  3. Change the plugin version used in your project to be `x.y-SNAPSHOT`
  4. Do a refresh / sync of Gradle

+## Local debugging
+To debug the plugin on your project, first checkout the repo and set breakpoints.
+Then you start the project task as the following in your project `./gradlew runTaskForChangedProjects -PchangedProjectsTask.run -Dorg.gradle.debug=true --no-daemon`

+Then the Gradle task will wait for you to connect a debugger, this can be done using the `GradleRemoteDebug` run configuration from this repo.

 ## FAQ
 ### Dependent task execution stops on first failed
 Normally Gradle uses a fail-fast approach except for the test task.
 This means that if a dependent task fails the build stops.